maher460/Pitt_CS1550_recitation_materials/project1/README.md

 ## Step 3: Install your own kernel in QEMU

-- run QEMU (same as Step 1)
-- choose linux (original)
-- login as root user: username = "root" and password = "root"
-- make sure you are in your home directory (pwd should show /root)
+- After you successfully copied your kernel files into the QEMU virtual machine (Step 2 above), make sure you are in your home directory (pwd should show /root)
 - copy the bzImage to boot directory; respond 'y' to the prompt to overwrite
 ```
 cp bzImage /boot/bzImage-devel